LanternCode/Uber-Rapsy/readme.md

 Make sure to include api_key.txt into the application/api directory

+Set your account's role to 'reviewer' in the database

 Set up the certificate before launching on localhost: https://stackoverflow.com/questions/60788072/curl-error-60-ssl-certificate-problem-unable-to-get-local-issuer-certificate

 All Rights Reserved &copy; LanternCode 2019